synergy-twinning/summer-school-combinatorial/README.md

 ```
 3. Remove Conda

-# Running on cloud without installing
+# Running on Cloud Without Installing
 To run without installing, go to: https://mybinder.org/v2/gh/synergy-twinning/summer-school/master?filepath=SynergySummerSchool.ipynb

 Note that this is a publicly available service whose resources are limited.
 Consequently, it becomes unavailable when requests exceed the available resources.